A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 \paragraph{\textbf{Miscellaneous:}} Nasiri \textit{et al.} \cite{nasiri2024vim4path} proposed Vim4Path which used ViM architecture within the DINO framework proposed by Caron \textit{et al.} \cite{caron2021emerging}, for learning representations in computational pathology.
 ViM is modified to accept arbitrary input image sizes using positional embedding interpolation, making it adaptable within DINO for Self-Supervised Learning (SSL).
 The study benchmarks the Camelyon16 dataset \cite{camelyon}, extracting image patches from Whole Slide Images (WSIs) without labels for training the ViM encoder using the DINO framework.
-Yang \textit{et al.} \cite{yang2024mambamil} introduced the MambaMIL framework, which combines the Mamba framework with Multiple Instance Learning (MIL) to enhance long sequence modeling in computational pathology.
-The core component of the MambaMIL framework is the Sequence Reordering Mamba (SR-Mamba), which is designed to be aware of the order and distribution of instances within long sequences.
-Mamba is used to enable each instance through a compressed hidden state to interact with previously scanned instances, facilitating effective modeling of long sequences while reducing computational complexity.
+Yang \textit{et al.} \cite{yang2024mambamil} introduced the MambaMIL framework, which combines Mamba with Multiple Instance Learning (MIL) to enhance long sequence modeling in computational pathology.
+The core component of the MambaMIL framework is Sequence Reordering Mamba (SR-Mamba), which is designed to be aware of the order and distribution of instances within long sequences.
 The MambaMIL framework partitions tissue regions into a sequence of patches, maps these patches into instance features, reduces feature dimension through linear projection, utilizes stacked SR-Mamba modules for handling long sequences, and finally employs an aggregation module to obtain bag-level representations for downstream tasks.